MicrosoftDocs/cognitive-toolkit-docs/articles/Troubleshoot-CNTK.md

    randomizationWindow=10000 #(assuming that 10K samples << total available memory)
 ```

-## I get errors when using Eval C# library Cntk.Eval.Wrapper.dll (old name EvalWrapper.dll) in Azure web app like the following: "Could not load file or assembly 'some CNTK dlls', or an exception System.Runtime.InteropServices.SEHException, or "InternalServiceFault: External component has thrown an exception.".
+## I get errors when using Eval C# library Cntk.Eval.Wrapper.dll (old name EvalWrapper.dll) in Azure web app like the following: "Could not load file or assembly 'some CNTK DLLs', or an exception System.Runtime.InteropServices.SEHException, or "InternalServiceFault: External component has thrown an exception.".

-First please make sure that all CNTK dependency dlls are deployed to the Azure web app.
+First please make sure that all CNTK dependency DLLs are deployed to the Azure web app.
 Then you have to set your Azure web app to use 64-bit VM.
-In order to allow the Azure web app to load CNTK unmanaged dlls, you should change the PATH variable by adding the following code in the `Application_Start()` method in `global.asax`:
+In order to allow the Azure web app to load CNTK unmanaged DLLs, you should change the PATH variable by adding the following code in the `Application_Start()` method in `global.asax`:
 ```
     string pathValue = Environment.GetEnvironmentVariable("PATH");
     string domainBaseDir = AppDomain.CurrentDomain.BaseDirectory;